speakclouder/monitoringy/CONTRIBUTING.rst

 Update CHANGELOG
 ~~~~~~~~~~~~~~~~

-Update the changelog file under :code:`CHANGELOG.rst` with an explanatory bullet
+Update the changelog file under :code:`CHANGELOG.md` with an explanatory bullet
 list of your contribution.
 Add that list right after the main title and before
 the last version subtitle: